 Tamoxifen is a drug that is often prescribed for patients who have been diagnosed with estrogen receptor positive (ER+) breast cancers for the purpose of blocking estrogen from binding to the hormone receptor sites with the assumption that it will prevent future estrogen-fueled breast cancers.
 It is being used in both metastatic and in adjuvant settings, with tens of thousands of pre-menopausal patients being prescribed this drug every year.
-In 1996, a division of the World Health Organization, the International Agency for Research on Cancer, declared tamoxifen is a Group I carcinogen, meaning that it can cause cancer.
+In 1996, a division of the World Health Organization, the International Agency for Research on Cancer, declared that tamoxifen is a Group I carcinogen, meaning that it can also cause cancer.

 Side effects of tamoxifen may include:

 - Tamoxifen can increase your risk of developing cancer of the uterus, ovaries, and gastrointestinal tract while only reducing the risk of secondary breast cancer by less than 1%

 - A similar increase of endometrial cancer was seen in a second breast cancer prevention trial.
 For this second trial, the women taking tamoxifen had 33 cases of endometrial cancer compared to only 14 cases among participants receiving the placebo.
 Women older than 50 years of age had about a four fold risk of developing endometrial cancer, and there was a doubling of risk for the younger women.
 Because of the increased risk of endometrial cancer, it is recommended that women taking tamoxifen should have annual gynecologic exam.